The Gau{\ss}-Bonnet operator of an infinite graph: Flanders Theorem

 In 1971, Flanders published a very nice result \cite{F} concerning resistive networks.
-The problem is the following : Let $i$ be a finite current source, {\it i.e.} an element of $C_0^0(K)$, and $E'$ a finite voltage source, {\it i.e.} an element of $C_0^1(K)$, is there a resulting current flow, and is it unique? {\it i.e.} find solutions $I$ of the problem (Kirchhoff's laws)
+The problem is the following (keeping the notations of Flanders): Let $i$ be a finite current source, {\it i.e.} an element of $C_0^0(K)$, and $E'$ a finite voltage source, {\it i.e.} an element of $C_0^1(K)$,